pallythinh273/Airflow-Basic-Project/README.md

 # Overview

-This is a project about Airflow
+This is a project that uses Apache Airflow to automate the process of collecting data and sending it to data analysts

 ## Data Source